The Ultimate Guide to Child Milestones (3–5 Years) | DevineCare

 Brain Booster: “Letter Hunt”

 Pick a “letter of the day” (like ‘S’ for ‘Sam’).
-Go on a hunt in books, on food boxes, or on street signs to find it together.
-Celebrate every time you spot one!
+Go on a hunt in books or on signs to find it together.
+This builds print awareness and letter recognition, critical skills for learning to read.

 Ready for School: 4 to 5 Years